programmfabrik/typo3-easydb-plugin/Documentation/AdministratorManual/Index.rst

 a subdomain of the typo3 domain, or to configure TYPO3 to set the backend cookie to `SameSite` `none`.
 With the latter the CSRF protection of the cookie is disabled, but TYPO3 itself implements a different token based CSRF protection anyway, so the risk in doing so is negligible.
+Please note, that with this solution, every client browser used must be configured to allow sending cross-site cookies.
+Recent browser versions opted to change the defaults to disallow sending cross-site cookies to prevent cross site tracking.

 If both options are not possible or not quickly possible, the easydb adapter for TYPO3 has the option to allow a "session transfer" to the easydb server, so that